agbelozertcev/AAD/README.md

 ## Prerequisites

 * Install the AzureAD PowerShell module by running 'Install-Module AzureAD' or 'Install-Module AzureADPreview' from an elevated     PowerShell prompt
 * PowerShell v5.0 on Windows 10 x64 (PowerShell v4.0 is a minimum requirement for the script to function correctly)
-* First time usage of these script requires a Global Administrator of the Tenant to accept the permissions of the application
+* First time usage of this script requires a Global Administrator of the AAD tenant to accept the permissions of the application

 ## Getting Started